j3pic/cl-async-await/README.md

 That error will then be signalled in the thread from which `AWAIT` is called, in a context where all the same restarts are defined as are defined in the `PROMISE` thread.
-If `INVOKE-RESTART` is called with one of the restarts defined in the `PROMISE` thread, that restart will be invoked in the `PROMISE` thread, and `AWAIT` will return that restart's value form.
+If `INVOKE-RESTART` is called with one of these restarts, that restart will be invoked in the `PROMISE` thread, and `AWAIT` will return that restart's value form.

 If the stack frame for the call to `AWAIT` is unwound without invoking a restart, the `PROMISE` thread will invoke its CL:ABORT restart.